realabdulkhaliq/Google-IT-Automation-with-Python/Using-Python-to-Interact-with-the-Operating-System/Module1/README.md

 There’s a bunch of guides out there for installing Python and they all follow a similar process to the one we described in the videos.
 This [guide from Real Python](https://realpython.com/installing-python/) includes instructions on how to install python on a range of different operating systems and distributions.

+Once you have Python installed on your operating system, it's a good idea to familiarize yourself with pip and the associated tools.
+You can find more info about these [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 ### Using package management systems

 Package management systems help you better manage the software installed on your machine.
 These management systems vary a lot from operating system to operating system.
 So, you need to pick the one that works for the OS you’re using.
 Check out these guides for help with this: